-Maximum room dimensions for an engineered floating floor are 25ft. across the boards or 40 ft. lengthwise.
+Maximum room dimensions for laminate floating floors are 25ft. across the boards or 40 ft. lengthwise.
 Floors exceeding either of these dimensions require use of "T-Molding".
 "T-Molding" should be installed in any doorway connecting to larger areas of flooring.
-A minimum of one butt seam is required in every other row, regardless of width (e.g. hallways).
+A minimum of one butt seam is required in every other row, regardless of width (e.g., hallways).